xw3.org:/blog/../

 With this program, it will be possible to authenticate an xw3 application user against the system’s user database.

 Currently only tested on Linux, but it should work on AIX, DragonFly BSD, FreeBSD, HP-UX, macOS, NetBSD and Solaris operating systems too.
-I will test API compatibility for all OS’s listed soon… ;)
+I will test API compatibility for all OS’s listed soon maybe some day… ;)

 HELP NEEDED!
 I need some people porting or helping me porting this to other OS’s than Linux.
 AFAIK it should compile on listed OS’s above and should then work, but I don’t know how… :(